-Vaginal health advocates the avoidance of injurious activities, and emphasizes the fundamental belief that “I have the right to say NO.” Unfortunately, women are often being blamed for failure to have penetration and are pressured to “house” the (bent) penis so as to accommodate the man and his needs.
+Vaginal health advocates avoiding injurious activities and emphasize the fundamental belief that “I have the right to say NO.” Unfortunately, women are often blamed for the failure to have penetration and are pressured to “house” the (bent) penis to accommodate the man and his needs.

 And about vaginismus: a bent penis WILL NOT cause vaginismus.
 Vaginismus is about fear of penetration, not about being compassionate and understanding the man who suffers from Peyronie’s Disease.
 Even failed or painful penetration attempts should not provoke vaginismus, but rather the choice of saying NO to vaginal intercourse, limiting sexual intimacy to outercourse (non-penetrative sexual activities, i.e., oral sex, manual sex, etc.).